 As a result, the territory would be under-served, leaving money and sales opportunities on the table.
 A territory that is too small may not offer enough opportunities for reps to hit their quotas.

 Unbalanced territories can lead to low morale, highly frustrated sales reps, and increased attrition.
 Yet, when the territories are balanced, every sales rep has an equal opportunity to meet their goals and contribute to the overall profitability of the company.
-By using sales mapping software, you can create balanced territories and ensure the right coverage.
+By using territory mapping software, you can create balanced territories and ensure the right coverage.

 Advanced sales mapping software provides you with a scorecard that offers instant analysis around territory balance along with recommendations to optimize coverage and travel efficiencies.
 If one rep has a higher percentage of opportunities over another rep's territory, you can see that and re-balance your territories as needed.